 - 1. Configure the connection to the LDAP or Radius server, - 2.
-Test the connection and display the list of users on the LDAP or Radius server, and groups on the LDAP server, - 3.
+Test the connection to the server, - 3.
 Authorize users and define their access privileges.

 Configuring the connection to the LDAP or Radius server

 To configure the connection to the LDAP or Radius server, modify the auth-server.ini file located in the SMC server's directory /data/config/users.